 Water Is Wrecking Your Espresso (Here's How to Fix It)

-There’s a moment most home baristas hit eventually.
+There's a moment most home baristas hit eventually.
 The grind is dialed.
 The dose is consistent.
 The puck prep is clean.
 And still, something in the cup is just slightly off.
 A little flat.
 A little sharp.
 Not bad, exactly, but not what you know the beans can do.
+Nine times out of ten, the answer is espresso water chemistry, and it's the last variable most people think to check.

-Most of the time, the culprit isn’t the technique.
+Generally, the culprit isn’t the technique.
 It’s the water.

 Water constitutes about 98% of what’s in your espresso cup.
 The mineral content of that water directly shapes how flavor compounds extract from the grounds, how much body the shot carries, and how fast scale builds up inside your machine.
 But here’s what everyone misses: even “good” filtered water from a Brita or a fridge dispenser can be far outside the range where espresso actually shines, and you’d have no way to know without measuring.